usnistgov/ndn-dpdk/iface/README.md

 TxProc is normally not thread safe.
 It can be made thread safe by `EnableThreadSafeTx` function that adds an output queue.
 The face must then join a **TxLooper** that dequeues and sends packets.
-This package provides two variants of TxLooper: **SingleTxLoop** for a single high-traffic face, and **MultiTxLoop** for multiple low-traffic faces (slower due to use of RCU).

 ## NDNLPv2